 Last, but never least, is training!
 Employers should provide training to their employees when they work at heights.
 Annual training helps people understand the need for safety at the workplace and provides pertinent information for individuals to practice safety while at work.

-One such training is the OSHA fall protection training, and another is scaffolding safety training.
-We offer these courses at very reasonable prices.
+One such training is the OSHA Competent Person for Fall Protection Training, and another is OSHA Scaffolding Safety Training course.
+We offer these courses in various formats - online training, in-person on-site group training, and virtual instructor-led training (ILT) - at very reasonable prices.
 Our courses are mobile-friendly with the flexibility to jump from one device to another in the midst of your online training.

 We believe that safety matters and are happy to partner with you to support your safety aspirations.